DakobedBard/dsi-spark/pair.md

 # Part 0: Initiating a `SparkSession`

 1\.
 Initiate a `SparkSession`.
 A `SparkSession` initializes both a `SparkContext` and a `SQLContext` to use RDD-based and DataFrame-based functionalities of Spark.
+If you launched a notebook using `bash scripts/jupyspark.sh`, the SparkSession and SparkContext will already be defined as `spark` and `sc`, respectively.

 # Part 1: Introduction to SparkSQL